gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 * dedicated Q&A sessions with each existing group.
 * Confluence Q&A page
 * #self-selection Slack channel
-* formal and informal one-on-one conversations (including a hallway and an elevator conversations)
+* formal and informal one-on-one conversations (including hallway and elevator chats)